 8. Istanbul has one of Europe’s most exciting art scenes.

 The edgy Istanbul Biennial, now in its 14th edition, is a must-see for the international art crowd, and with more than 300,000 visitors in 2013, it ranks among the top contemporary art shows in the world.
-In 2015 the show will occupy 30 venues on both sides of the Bosphorus.

 9. You can cross continents underground.